geodonis/geodonis-server/design/system_outline.md

 The actions that will be authorized and the information used to authorize the action:

-- General
+**Endpoint Access**

+Cases:

 - Accessing an endpoint requiring login
 - Accessing an endpoint requiring system admin

+FUTURE: We may wont to combine this with the function below, if particular when we add special membership groups for the super user.

+**Internal Action Access**

+Authorization Function Arguments:

+- acting_user: user object, including user and group memberships
+- action: string action name identify the action with the type of object acted on.
+- target_owner_id - user ID of target owner, if applicable (user management, sharing, entities)
+- target groups - groups for a target entity, if applicable (entities only)
+- additional_parameters: map {string: any}.
+Additional parameters not needed for authorization but for logging

+Cases:

 - User Management
-    - Create, Update, Delete a user
+    - Create, Update, Delete a user: This can be done by the system super user or the user being acted upon.
-        - action (Create, Update, Delete)
+        - acting_user: acting user
+        - action: "create_user", "update_user", "delete_user"
+        - target_owner_id: user (if not create)
+        - target_groups: NULL
+        - additional_parameters: NULL
+    - Create password reset token: This can only be done by a system super user.
-        - user doing the action (user A)
+        - acting_user: acting user
+        - action: "create_password_reset_token"
-        - user being acted on, "owner" (user O) (if not create)
+        - target_owner_id: user (if not create)
-        - if user A != user O: list of roles for acting user associated with the user being deleted
+        - target_groups: NULL
-- User Sharing
+        - additional_parameters: NULL
+- User Sharing: This can be done by the super user, the target owner, or a user who is a member of the target owner with role "admin".
-    - Create, Update, Delete a user level membership for user A with a user O.
+    - Create, Update, Delete a user level membership for user R with a user O.
-        - action (create_user_membership, update_user_membership, delete_user_membership)
-        - the role
+        - acting_user: acting user
+        - action: "create_user_membership", "update_user_membership", "delete_user_membership"
-        - user doing the action (user A)
+        - target_owner_id: user O
+        - target_groups: NULL
+        - additional_parameters:
+            - user_membership_id: (if not create)
-        - user that owns the group (user O)
+            - member_id: user R ID
-        - if user A != user O: list of membership and roles for user A associated with the user O
+            - role: role
-    - Create, Update, Delete a group level membership for user A in a group owned by a user O.
+    - Create, Update, Delete a group level membership for user R in a group owned by a user O.
-        - action (create_group_membership, update_group_membership, delete_group_membership)
-        - the group
-        - the permission level
+        - acting_user: acting user
+        - action: "create_group_membership", "update_group_membership", "delete_group_membership"
-        - user doing the action (user A)
+        - target_owner_id: user O
+        - target_groups: NULL
+        - additional_parameters:
+            - group_id
+            - group_membership_id (if not create)
-        - user that owns the group (user O)
+            - member_id: user R ID
-        - if user A != user O: list of membership and roles for user A associated with the user O
+            - permission_level: permission_level
     - Create, Update, Delete a group for a user O
-        - action (create_group, update_group, delete_group)
-        - group (if not create)
-        - user doing the action (user A)
+        - acting_user: acting user
+        - action: "create_group", "update_group", "delete_group
-        - user that owns the group (user O)
+        - target_owner_id: user O
-        - if user A != user O: list of membership and roles for user A associated with the user O
+        - target_groups: NULL
-- Entity Access
+        - additional_parameters:
+            - group_id (if not create)
+- Entity Access: This can be done by the system super user, the target owner, a user who is a member of the target owner with appropriate role, or a user who is a member of a group associated with the target entity with appropriate permissions.
+See permissions per role or membership permission level.
-    - View, Update, Create, Delete an entity
+    - View, Update, Create, Delete an entity owned by user O
-        - action (view_entity, update_entity, create_entity, delete_entity)
-        - entity (if not create)
-        - user doing the action (user A)
+        - acting_user: acting user
+        - action: "view_entity", "update_entity", "create_entity", "delete_entity"
-        - user that owns the entity (user O)
+        - target_owner_id: user O
-        - if user A != user O: for the viewer user: list of groups that are either owned by the owner user or by NULL along with membership role
-        - if user A != user O: list of roles for viewer user associated with the owner user
+        - target_groups: list of groups associated with the entity
+        - additional_parameters:
+            - entity_id: if not create
+            - entity_type: entity type
+            - X_id: id of the object pointing to the entity (where X is the table name)

 ### User